jasonamark/vscode-extension-identify-duplicates/README.md

 # A Visual Studio Code Extension to Identify Duplicate Code

-This Visual Studio Code extension identifies duplicate CSS rules, interface definitions, enums, and methods within your project.
-The duplicate objects are listed in a tree view grouped by type, allowing you to easily navigate and manage your codebase.
+This Visual Studio Code extension identifies duplicate object definitions in your codebase.
+It scans your project for redundant:

+- Method bodies
+- Interface declarations
+- Enum structures
+- CSS class definitions

 ## Features

-- **Tree View Listing**: View duplicate CSS rules, interface definitions, enums, and methods grouped by type.
+- **Tree View Listing**: View identical CSS rules, interface definitions, enums, and methods grouped by type.
-- **File Navigation**: Click on an item in the tree view to open the file and set the cursor to the definition location.
+- **File Navigation**: Click on an item in the tree view to open the file and set the cursor on the definition.
-- **Manual Refresh**: Use the refresh button at the top of the tree view to manually refresh the list after making file changes.
+- **Manual Refresh**: Use the refresh button at the top of the tree view to refresh the list after making file changes.
-- **Automatic Exclusion**: Automatically ignore files in the node_modules directory and any directory prefixed with a '.'.
+- **Automatic Exclusion**: Ignores files located in the node_modules directory and any directory prefixed with a '.'.

 ## Usage